ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 }
 ```

-> Note: Since we now can easily interact with multiple providers, we removed the `UseMongoPagingAttribute`.
+> Since we now can easily interact with multiple providers, we removed the `UseMongoPagingAttribute`.
 Please have a look at our documentation regarding MongoDB.

 ### Control